 Remember: what makes you unique and memorable to your loved ones also makes you unique and memorable to potential clients, strategic partners, and the media.
-Consider incorporating the answers to an offbeat question or two in your bio:
+So, in the quest to craft a better bio, consider incorporating the answers to an offbeat question or two:

 - What three things make you unique?

 - What would an acquaintance or business colleague be surprised to learn about you?

 - What would be the lead in your obituary?

 - Do you have a favorite quote, author or life philosophy?